ruba-dataengineer/Sales-Report/README.md

 ## Project Overview

-This project aims to modernize static internet sales reports by building interactive and insightful dashboards using **Microsoft Power BI**.
+This project aims to modernize static sales reports by building interactive and insightful dashboards using **Microsoft Power BI**.
 The dashboards provide visibility into product sales, customer performance, and budget comparisons to help sales teams make data-driven decisions.

 ## Client